 11. Buy or Lease the Right Notary Business Equipment

 To start a notary business, you will need to purchase a notary stamp and notary seal.
 You can find both of these items on the Secretary of State’s website.
-In addition, you will need a notary journal to record all of your notarizations.
+In addition, you will need a notary journal to record all of your notarization work.
 Finally, you will need some basic office equipment, such as a computer, printer, and scanning device.

 12. Develop Your Notary Business Marketing Materials